 Once you’re certain that the platform you’re selecting is properly licensed by the appropriate authority, you may now look at the sports library.
 At pretty much every sportsbook in Canada, you’ll find a complete list of all available sports.

 Your goal is to find a library that contains all the games you like.
-If you happen to like commonly referred sports like football, cricket, handball, ice hockey, golf, or snooker, you’re in luck.
+If you happen to like commonly referred sports like football, cricket, handball, ice hockey, rugby, golf, or snooker, you’re in luck.
 Because almost all bookmakers in the Canada offer these sports.

 However, when you’re trying to find bookmakers sites with niche sports, you may have to spend a little more time.
 For example, MMA, MotoGP, politics, novelty betting events like the Oscars or Emmys, etc. may not be available across all Canada bookmakers.